 White Jasmine is a rapidly-growing vine that can climb up to a height of thirty feet in little time, taking as much room as fifteen feet in width.
-Due to its vigorous climbing habit, it is the perfect choice for ornating your fence, pergola, arbors, or trellis.
-You can also plant it as a shrub or low-growing ground cover plant to let the sweet smell wafting around the whole yard.
+Due to its vigorous climbing habit, it is the perfect choice to ornate your fence, pergola, arbors, or trellis.
+You can also plant it as a shrub or low-growing ground cover plant to let the sweet smell waft around the whole yard.

-Common Jasmine is resistant to pests and diseases so, does not need much care; however, it requires regular trimming to keep the growth under control.
+Common Jasmine is resistant to pests and diseases, so it does not need much care; however, it requires regular trimming to keep the growth under control.
 Although it typically blooms in summer, Common Jasmine can flower at other times under controlled conditions in a greenhouse.
 They are often grown this way for commercial purposes in perfumery and aromatherapy.

 This species features a creeping evergreen plant that thrives in tropical climates and is native to the Arabian Peninsula.
 It is the national flower of both the Philippines and Indonesia.
 It grows well in zones nine to twelve; however, it is labeled an invasive species in Florida.

 Arabian Jasmine is prized for being the main ingredient of jasmine tea; however, it also has a lot of ornamental value.
 It has dark-green glossy leaves that make a beautiful contrast against the vivid blossom of white flowers.
-About three to twelve flowers arrange themselves in a cluster, with each flower about one inch wide.
-The flowers shed off their impeccable white color and turn a pinkish hue as they reach maturity.
-They are extremely popular in Hawaii for lei making.
+About three to twelve flowers arrange themselves in a cluster, each flower about one inch wide.

 The Arabian Jasmine grows impressively for a climber, reaching heights of about ten feet when fully matured.
 You can also plant the dangling vines to provide ground cover where they stretch out to form a veil of lush snowy flowers in the summer.
 The shrub can grow over ten feet tall as well and provide an evergreen embellishment to your yard.